 3) Democrats must recruit talent early for all state-level races, keeping in mind that different kinds of seats have different kinds of goals.
-And just because redistricting has not been done yet doesn't mean recruiting talent can't begin in earnest.

 Think of legislative districts as falling into one of three buckets:

 - Safe Democratic districts - Here, we should be looking for opportunities to recruit and develop talent with the highest electoral ceiling possible, because in virtually 100% of such races, the Democratic nominee will win the general election.
-Thus, we should look at these seats as opportunities (where possible) to recruit candidates who can be bold, progressive, and have the maximum political talent to ptoentially run for higher office down the line.
+Thus, we should look at these seats as opportunities (where possible) to recruit candidates who can be bold, progressive, and have the maximum political talent to potentially run for higher office down the line.

 - Swing districts - In terms of financial resources, these districts should get the most attention, for a few reasons.
 First, the marginal benefit of each additional dollar is highest in these districts, since the margins of victory are typically the smallest.
 Second, and more importantly, these are the seats that will determine if Democrats will be in the majority in the State House, State Senate, and Executive Council during the 2020s.
 In 2018, Democrats won a strong majority of these swing districts; in 2020, we lost the majority of them.
 Recruiting is critical, and raw political talent still matters a lot, but a biography and roots that can transcend party affiliation are often the difference between winning and losing in these downballot races.